amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/README.md

 Loop again:
 	with i is 5;
-	if (the condition is the tempMaxNumber is set to 5) {but then, code is NOT executed here bcs the condition is false. therefore, the go to next else ;
+	if (the condition is the tempMaxNumber is set to 5) {but then, code is NOT executed here bcs the condition is false. therefore, the go to next, the else block;
-	else block is skipped;
+	else (inside else, there is another if statement);

 ```